DavidBuchanan314/NXLoader/README.md

 Note: The app does not need to be running in order to launch the payload.
 The phone can even be locked!

 ## FAQ:
+- Why use this over a web-based launcher?: No internet required, and can auto-launch even if your phone is locked.
+Plug and play!
 - Can it load Linux?: soon™
 - Will it brick my phone/switch?: Hopefully not, but I an certainly not responsible if it does!
 - Does it need root?: Nope!